 What is Green Obsidian

-Green obsidian is a type of natural glass that gets its name from its green color.
-The green hue arises from trace elements like iron and chromium, sometimes enhanced by gas bubbles trapped within the rock, creating a beautiful sheen or iridescence.
+Green obsidian is a type of natural glass that is characterized by its green color, which is the result of trace amounts of elements like iron and chromium, sometimes enhanced by gas bubbles trapped within the rock, creating a beautiful sheen or iridescence.
 It is a rare and valuable gemstone that is found in only a few places in the world, including Mexico, Guatemala, and the United States.

 Obsidian is a naturally occurring volcanic glass.
 It is formed during the eruption of felsic lavas, which are distinguished by having high concentrations of the chemical element silica.
 Because of their high silica content, felsic lavas do not behave like the mafic, or silica-poor, lavas we see on the island of Hawaii.